zigasancin/wordpress-optimization-toolbox/plugins/wp-optimize/readme.txt

 = Minify and combine CSS and JavaScript =

-On top of its three main features, WP-Optimize also has the more advanced <strong>minification</strong> feature.
+On top of its three main features, WP-Optimize Cache also has the more advanced <strong>minification</strong> feature.
 Combining and minifying your site's assets will reduce the number of requests to your server (by combining them) and reduce their size (by minifying their content).

 Together with caching and Gzip compression, this will improve the performance and time to "first contentful paint".